Newton Special Education Parent Advisory Council

 Discussion topics have included:

-– Post-high school education, such as traditional college, college programing for students with disabilities, career and vocational training.
+– Post-high school education, such as traditional college, college programming for students with disabilities, career and vocational training.

 – Alternative pathway for young adults to reach their goals of employment and an independent life through job skills development and internship/employment opportunities